How To Train An American Bully To Stop Biting (Explained!)

 3. Do not play ”tug-of-war” with your dog

-The tug of war is most like the game of tug.
-In this game, two players take turns pulling on a rope until one player either let’s go or is pulled off their feet.
 The object of the game is to pull your opponent across the line or to have the most control over the rope at the end of the match.
 Like in a tug of war, games are often won by sheer strength or by outsmarting your opponent.

-It is not a great idea to engage in a biting and pulling game with an American bully that is already having biting issues.
+It is not a great idea to engage in a biting and pulling game with an American bully who is already having biting issues.
 You might end up encouraging the biting and they will think it is alright.
 However, once your American bully gets the biting under control, it is a fine game to play.

-Dog owners often ask how to properly play tug of war with their dog.
+Dog owners often ask how to properly play tug of war with their dogs.
 The answer is simple: start by teaching your dog the “drop it” command.
 Once your dog knows this command, you can then play tug of war with him in a safe and controlled manner.
 Here’s how to do it:

 First, find a rope that is comfortable for both you and your dog to hold onto.
 You don’t want the rope to be too thick or too thin – just something that will be easy for both of you to grip.
-Next, take one end of the rope in each hand and invite your dog to grab the other end in his mouth.
-When he does, say “drop it” and immediately let go of the rope.

 4. Provide positive reinforcement when your dog refrains from biting

-Positive reinforcement is a way to condition your dog to associate good things with particular behaviors.
 Every time your dog does something you want him to do, in this case, to stop biting, you provide him with positive reinforcement.
 The most common positive reinforcement for dogs is food, but it can also be petting, praise, or play.

 Reward your puppy when they display good behavior, such as not biting.
 This will help them learn that good behavior is rewarded.